hardik-joshi/angular-phone-catalog/README.md

 - Implement a custom `checkmark` filter.
 - Update the `phoneDetail` template to use the `checkmark` filter.
 - Add a unit test for the `checkmark` filter.

+### step-12 _Event Handlers_

+- Make the thumbnail images in the phone detail view clickable:
+  - Introduce a `mainImageUrl` property on `PhoneDetailController`.
+  - Implement the `setImage()` method for changing the main image.
+  - Use `ngClick` on the thumbnails to register a handler that changes the main image.
+  - Add an end-to-end test for this feature.